Estimating Heterogeneous Causal Effect on Networks via Orthogonal Learning: Experiment

-\textbf{Evaluations.} Table~\ref{Flickr} reports the out-of-sample estimation accuracy on the semi-synthetic Flickr dataset using \textbf{Cosine} and \textbf{RBF} kernels as interference models.
-The proposed estimator (\textbf{Proposed}$_{\text{est}}$) performs competitively on population-level metrics (ADE and ASE), closely matching DBML and TNet.
-More notably, our method substantially improves node-level estimates (IDE and ISE), and improves increases as temperature $\beta$ becoming larger, i.e., spillovers become sparse and concentrated on a few key neighbors.
-We also compare against the oracle estimator (\textbf{Proposed}$_{\text{oracle}}$), which plugs in the true nuisance components (i.e., propensity scores and conditional means) while estimating causal effects.
-The consistently small gaps in performance metrics validate the effectiveness of our orthogonal learning design in mitigating nuisance estimation bias.
-Similar results on the BlogCatalog dataset (provided in the appendix) confirm that our method consistently delivers strong causal estimation performance at both population and individual levels.
+\textbf{Evaluations.} Table~\ref{Flickr} reports out-of-sample estimation accuracy on the semi-synthetic Flickr dataset under \textbf{Cosine} and \textbf{RBF} interference kernels.
+The proposed estimator (\textbf{Proposed}$_{\text{est}}$) is competitive on population-level metrics (ADE and ASE), closely matching DBML and TNet, while substantially improving node-level estimates (IDE and ISE).
+The gains increase with the temperature $\beta$, as spillovers become more concentrated on a few influential neighbors.
+We also compare with the oracle estimator (\textbf{Proposed}$_{\text{oracle}}$), which uses the true nuisance components.
+The small gap between the estimated and oracle versions supports the effectiveness of the orthogonal design in mitigating nuisance-estimation bias. \paragraph{Additional Experiments.} In Appendix \ref{app:interaction_mispeci}, we evaluate more complex spillover patterns in which effects depend jointly on a unit's own treatment and its neighbors' treatments, testing robustness to model misspecification.
+Moreover, we consider a more general spillover definition based on gradual neighborhood interventions (Appendix~\ref{app:bernoulli-z}).
+Finally, we apply our method to a real air-pollution study (Appendix~\ref{app:real_world_dapsm}).

-Table~\ref{Homo_heter} reports the causal estimation accuracy under the \textbf{One-way} and \textbf{Homogeneous} interference models on both Flickr and BlogCatalog networks.
-Our method consistently achieves state-of-the-art performance across most settings, highlighting the flexibility and robustness of our estimator under the varied interference patterns and network confounding structures common in existing literature.